 Also, bear in mind that those photos were carefully posed and arranged so they could be disseminated to fan magazines, which chiefly catered to women.
 In other words, they were not candid shots of Life with Randolph and Cary.
 And it's worth remembering that there was nothing unusual about that sort of "upscale" male-buddy setup back in those days.

 Mary Brian on the alleged Randolph Scott and Cary Grant gay affair: 'People misinterpret a lot of things'

-Mary Brian (Peter Pan, The Royal Family of Broadway) would remember visiting in the mid-to-late ’30s the equally well-known Randolph Scott and Cary Grant Santa Monica beach house, which they rented from silent era superstar Norma Talmadge.* Nicknamed by publicists "Bachelor Hall," the house not only was huge, thus providing Grant and Scott with their own private quarters, but it was also frequently packed with guests.
-By the late ’30s, Grant had become a top star at Columbia and RKO, while Scott remained a "leading man," working chiefly at 20th Century Fox and Universal.
+Mary Brian (Peter Pan, The Royal Family of Broadway) would remember visiting in the mid-to-late '30s the equally well-known Randolph Scott and Cary Grant Santa Monica beach house, which they rented from silent era superstar Norma Talmadge.* By that time, Grant had become a top star at Columbia and RKO, while Scott remained a "leading man," working chiefly at 20th Century Fox and Universal.
+Nicknamed by publicists "Bachelor Hall," the beach house not only was huge, thus providing Scott and Grant with their own private quarters, but it was also frequently packed with guests.

 In Silent Players, film historian and Mary Brian friend Anthony Slide explains that Brian and Cary Grant, her co-star in the British-made The Amazing Quest of Ernest Bliss (1936), "began a serious relationship that might well have ended in matrimony."
 Slide quotes Mary Brian as saying the following: